403(b) Retirement Plan

 I am under 59 ½: When you separate from the College and you are not age 59 ½ or older, please call TIAA-CREF at 1-800-842-2776 to discuss your distribution options with a plan representative.
 You have a few options to manage the funds on your retirement accounts, they are:

 - Roll the funds into another tax-deferred retirement plan, such as a 403(b), 401(k), or 457(b)

 - Make a cash withdrawal within 120 days of your termination date.
 There will be a 10-12.5% penalty incurred and a 20% withheld for federal taxes at the time of withdrawal.
 State income taxes would also be applicable

 I am planning to retire: Congratulations on your upcoming retirement!
-Please contact the Office of Human Resources at (503) 883-2594 or firstname.lastname@example.org to schedule an appointment.
+Please contact the Betty Henninger in the Office of Human Resources at (503) 883-2568 or email@example.com to schedule an appointment.
 We are happy to speak with you about the details of your retirement benefits.
 In advance of your meeting, we recommend the following information for your review:

 TIAA-CREF WebSeminar – Choosing Income: One Year Until Retirement